The-Java-Bootcamp/7.0.8-lab/README.md

 4. In the `main` method:
     - Call each of the overloaded `add` methods with appropriate arguments and print the results.
     - Call each of the overloaded `multiply` methods with appropriate arguments and print the results.
-    - all each of the overloaded `printInfo` methods with appropriate arguments.
+    - Call each of the overloaded `printInfo` methods with appropriate arguments.

 **Example Output**